Franz-Josef-Danner/tracking/README.md

   with `TRACK_` that are shorter than 25 frames.
 - **Clear RAM Cache** – reloads the current clip to free memory.

-The minimum marker count used for detection and frame search can be configured in the panel before running the operator.
+The minimum marker count used for the playhead search is configured in the panel before running the operator.
+Feature detection now aims to create a number of new tracks between *Min Marker Count ×4 ×0.8* and *Min Marker Count ×4 ×1.2*.
+If too few or too many markers are found, the detection threshold is adjusted and detection is attempted again until the result falls inside this range.
 During the tracking cycle the RAM cache is cleared automatically before jumping to the next frame.

 This project is released under the MIT License.
 See the `LICENSE` file for details.